kfranqueiro/dijit-claro-stylus/README.md

 * Compared CSS output of both LESS and Stylus for (near-)matching values
-* Compared diffs between the previous and current Dojo version's LESS against the corresponding diffs between the 1.7 and 1.8 conversions in this repository
+* Compared diffs between the previous and current Dojo version's LESS against the corresponding diffs between the previous and current versions in this repository
 * Visually compared using `dijit/themes/themeTester.html`

 ## Differences